SFU Sports: The week ahead

 Football:

-Following their home opener, the Clan hosts Azusa Pacific University for their second consecutive home game to start their 2019 GNAC schedule.
-Kickoff is at 6 p.m. on September 28 at Swangard stadium.
-The Clan continues to play home games off-campus while the new stadium is constructed at Terry Fox Field.
+After hosting Azusa Pacific University for their second consecutive home game at Swangard Stadium, the Clan travels to Monmouth, Oregon to take on Western Oregon University.
+Kick off is at 1 p.m at McArthur Field on October 5.
+The SFU Football team will play all of their home games off-campus while the new stadium is constructed at Terry Fox Field.

 Hockey: